sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 = Refactoring — Inline Concept Requirement <inline_concept_requirement>
 For the first refactoring a subset of the initial idea (@first_idea) should be implemented.
 Specifically the inlining of an explicit ```cpp requires``` clause into a constrained function template.
-@capabilities_of_first_refactoring shows some examples of what this refactoring will be able to do.
+@capabilities_of_first_refactoring shows some examples of what this refactoring is able to do.

 Limitations of the refactoring are discussed in @limitations_of_first_refactoring.